Home

 Some causes of joint pain are local, meaning they're specific to a single physical dynamic.
 This type of pain is caused by impacts, biomechanical dysfunction, and the Tendonitis dynamic.
 This can cover more than one joint, but it's from a specific cause that will only affect those limbs.

-The other joint pain cause is -systemic-.
+The other category of causes of painful joints is -systemic-.
 A systemic issue in the body affects the whole system, and can effect anywhere from all joints down to just a single joint.

-In fact, the following 'diseases' are really just symptoms of a deeper problem.
+In fact, the following 'diseases' are really just -symptoms- of deeper and reversible issues.

-Ultimately, there are just two Systemic causes of joint pain.
+Ultimately, there are only two Systemic causes of joint pain.

 Inflammation